-The WRAP is a voluntary partnership of states, tribes, local air agencies, federal land managers and USEPA.
-The Partnership recognizes the unique legal status and jurisdiction of tribes and seeks to promote policies that ensure fair and equitable treatment of all participating members of the WRAP.
-The Partnership also recognizes state, tribal and local air agency authority and responsibility to develop, adopt, and implement individual air quality plans within their jurisdictions.
+The WRAP is a voluntary partnership of States, Tribes, local air agencies, federal land managers, and the EPA.
+The Partnership recognizes the unique legal status and jurisdiction of Tribes and seeks to promote policies that ensure fair and equitable treatment of all participating members of the WRAP.
+The Partnership also recognizes State, Tribal, and local air agency authority and responsibility to develop, adopt, and implement individual air quality plans within their jurisdictions.

-Further, the Partnership recognizes the role of the U.S. Environmental Protection Agency and its responsibility to develop national regulatory initiatives, review and approve State and Tribal implementation plans, and develop Federal implementation plans as necessary.
-In addition, the Partnership recognizes the affirmative responsibility of the federal land management agencies under the Clean Air Act to protect the air quality related values, including visibility at mandatory Class I federal areas and to manage all the areas under their respective jurisdictions for the public purposes set forth in their governing statutory authorities.
+Further, the Partnership recognizes the role of the EPA and its responsibility to develop national regulatory initiatives, review and approve State and Tribal implementation plans, and develop Federal implementation plans as necessary.
+In addition, the Partnership recognizes the affirmative responsibility of the federal land management agencies under the Clean Air Act to protect the air quality-related values, including visibility at mandatory Class I federal areas and to manage all the areas under their respective jurisdictions for the public purposes set forth in their governing statutory authorities.